I'm Rachael

 As mentioned above, sometimes babies get overwhelmed and overstimulated after a busy day or while out and about.
 Part of this is determined by their temperament– certain temperaments are more able to easily block out stimuli than others.

-Another reason sensory comes into play when we see fighting sleep is babies who are craving MORE stimulation.
+Another reason sensory comes into play when we see fighting sleep is babies who are craving MORE sensory stimulation.

 Instead of asking how to make your baby STOP fighting sleep, let’s think about how to support them so they don’t have to fight.
 When baby is habitually really fighting going to sleep, that’s when we need to get curious about what is going on, thinking about the potential causes I laid out above.
 There are a few approaches you can take, depending on your baby’s situation!